 Lenda Murray ushered in modern female bodybuilding when she won her first Ms. Olympia title in 1990.
-Her stacked physique devastating the competition.
+Her stacked physique devastated the competition.
 From there, she went on to win eight Ms. Olympia titles, a record overtaken only by Iris Kyle (as of this post).

 Before bodybuilding, Lenda was a cheerleader.
 In a biography I saw about her life, she said she was interested in what the guys were doing in the weight room and decided to try it herself.
 Later, she became part of Joe Weider’s bodybuilding family — starring in training videos with other athletes trained under Weider, such as The Weider Principles video series.

 Lenda’s Contest Record: